Experience a traditional Almabtrieb in Austria. The coming home of the cows from the alpine meadows is celebrated with colors, music, dance and more.

 I share our BEST Almabtriebe in Austria, useful info and what to expect in this guide.

-The Almabtrieb is an age-old end of the summer traditions from the Austrian alps, and nearby regions, where cattle move from the mountains back to the valleys.
+The Almabtrieb is an age-old end-of-the-summer tradition from the Austrian Alps and nearby regions, where cattle move from the mountains back to the valleys.

-The Almabtrieb seasonal migratory practice is also known as transhumant, cattle drive, cattle procession, fall, or autumn cow train or the cows’ coming home festival.
+The Almabtrieb seasonal migratory practice is also known as transhumance, cattle drive, cattle procession, fall or autumn cow train, or the cows' coming home festival.

 Its purpose is manifold and goes beyond beautifully decorated cows marching along mountain roads.
 I will explain this here better.

-So, from mid May or beginning/mid-June to the end of September, you will find all cows enjoying greener high alpine pastures at altitudes above 1000 meters if you go on a hike.
+So, from mid-May or the beginning/mid-June to the end of September, you will find all cows enjoying greener high alpine pastures at altitudes above 1000 meters if you go on a hike.

-Here is a Video that we took most recently in Hopfgarten in 2022.
+Here is a video that we took in Hopfgarten, Tyrol Austria, in 2022.

 Today the cattle drives have been turned into parades with traditional festivals of some sort.
 Locals and guests from all over the world come to see the last remaining Almabtriebe in Austria.